nod-ai/TheRock/external-builds/pytorch/README.md

 - `.ci/manywheel/build_rocm.sh` and friends

-Note that the above statement is currently aspirational as we contain some overlay files and/or patches locally until they can be upstreamed.
-See the `overlay` directory.
+Note that the above statement is currently aspirational as we contain some patches locally until they can be upstreamed.
+See the `patches` directory.

 ## Step 0: Prep venv